 According to Reynolds, in 1798 two members of the more radical faction took him aside and told him about their larger plans for insurrection, that apparently included the assassination of over 80 members of the government.
 Reynolds, he claimed anyway, was horrified, but hid his feelings.
 In February he made contact with government through a third party, and on condition of his anonymity, he produced copies of Supreme Executive minutes.

-The meeting took place at the home of Oliver Bond, a woollen merchant in Bridge Street.
-That morning the authorities swooped in, arresting ten provincial delegates and two members of the Supreme Executive, along with many crucial documents.
+The meeting took place at the home of Oliver Bond, a wool merchant in Bridge Street.
+That morning the authorities swooped in, capturing ten provincial delegates and two members of the Supreme Executive, along with many crucial documents.
 Other leaders, locations known, had their homes surrounded the same day, escape impossible.

 Two members of the Executive escaped capture.
 The first was Richard McCormick, a moderate, who had not attended the meeting out of fear, and then fled abroad.
 The second was Edward FitzGerald.
-His escape was an embarrassment to the government, and FitzGerald, the exact details of his escape fuzzy, went into hiding.
+His escape was an embarrassment to the government, and FitzGerald, the exact details of how he got awat fuzzy, went into hiding.
 Camden would have been happy enough if FitzGerald would quietly leave the country – he was still gentry after all – but the young firebrand did not go.
 A huge reward was soon posted for information leading to his capture.

 Abercromby’s concerns, from troop behaviour to the terrible status of artillery in the country, were perfectly legitimate.
 But the manner in which he broached them trod on many toes, and at a time when a national rebellion seemed to be imminent.
 Abercromby wanted to end the policy of numerous small garrisons scattered throughout Ireland, something done partially out of the insistence of Protestant gentry, who increasingly wanted more and more government protection from supposed enemies in the countryside.
 Abercromby, who had first hand experience earlier in his career with the way said peasantry were treated by the gentry, preferred fewer garrisons and concentrated troops numbers in the face of possible foreign invasion, and further felt that local magistrates should be pushed to exert law and order themselves, without recourse to the national government constantly.